Skip to content

 Isn't it darling?!!
 We are so excited to make this free pattern available to you!

-Click here to subscribe for the FREE
+Click here to subscribe to our newsletters and receive the FREE

-Dresden Spool Pin Plate PDF pattern
+Dresden Spool Pin Plate PDF pattern link

 Follow the link above to subscribe to our newsletter, because only subscribers will receive access to the bonus Featherweight material, patterns, etc, (including the free Mini Dresden Spool Pin Plate Pattern).
 Then come back here for the complete video tutorials (part 1 and part 2), using the Singer Buttonholer Attachment.
 You will learn how to make an eyelet hole - perfect for making this darling Mini Dresden Spool Pin Plate.
 (Same tutorial would apply if you only have the really small 5/16" buttonhole template.)
 If you're familiar at all with the ever-popular crocheted Spool Pin Doily, then this will be something "quilty" for you to add to your Featherweight decoratives.
 They will make lovely gifts for your Featherweight Club friends or fellow quilt guild members!